rsip22/101/100daysofcode/Python/djangogirls_locations/README.md

 - [ ] Get only past of future workshops
 - [ ] Export to JSON

-To run this project after cloning it:
+How to run this project after cloning it:

 - Install pipenv ([more info](https://docs.pipenv.org/install/#installing-pipenv))